In Facebook groups, I see a pattern coming back, again and again.

 Nobody's ever been good right at the beginning.
 That shouldn't get them upset.

 People get used to celebrations, the ego is boosted by the number of likes.
 It has been said that the new generation's mental health is so linked to the number of likes on social that even apps like Instagram are feeling they need to do something about it.

 So they post pics in groups of pros, get slammed for posting something that is unsafe, or badly done, or just "can be better" and given feedback about what's not right or what they should focus on if they want to make a career.
 They were expecting the same support they get from family and friends.
 That's not how it works in the industry.

 They get real industry feedback and it hurts, because they were not in a learning state of mind, but in a showcasing state of mind, a craving for appreciation and affirmation.

 It doesn't mean they don't want to learn, just that they didn't enter the space prepared for learning.

 Unless you're in a safe space, where you are invited to practice to show up proud, as I do in my Facebook group to practice selling yourself, when you show up, you need to remember WHERE you show up and WHY.

-Getting a bit bad when you’ve been told you made a mistake or something doesn’t work is normal.
+Feeling down when you've been told you made a mistake or something doesn't work is normal.
 You are human for feeling down.
 The key to your success in this career though is how you react to it.

 Being a good artist is to observe and replicate, and being critical of your own work, in healthy proportion.